port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/snyk/guides/connect-images-to-snyk-target.md

 # Connect images with Snyk target

 Snyk API provides information about scanned images stored in container registries.
-This guide aims to assist users in populating their software catalog using data obtained from the Snyk API as well as connecting the image entities to their related Snyk targets.
+This guide demonstrates how to enrich your Port software catalog by importing image data from Snyk and establishing relationships between these images and their corresponding Snyk targets.

 ## Prerequisites
 - Ensure you have the [Snyk ocean integration](/build-your-software-catalog/sync-data-to-catalog/code-quality-security/snyk/) installed